OUR 2024-2025 SEASON

 MICHIGAN PLAYWRIGHTS FESTIVAL

-Theatre NOVA focuses on new plays and new playwrights and is dedicated to working with new and local playwrights to help them develop their craft and to offer brand new plays for audiences.
-We created the Michigan Playwrights Festival to nurture Michigan playwrights and to develop full-length plays for future seasons.
-Plays that were products of Michigan Playwrights Festivals that have received their world premieres at Theatre NOVA include Mazel Tov, John Lennon by David Wells (Wilde Award for Best New Script), Resisting by David Wells (Wilde Award for Best Original Production), Mrs. Fifty Bakes a Pie by Linda Ramsay Detherage, Clutter by Brian Cox (Wilde Award for Best New Script), Irrational by R. MacKenzie Lewis and David Wells (Wilde Award for Best New Script), Katherine by Kim Carney (Wilde Award Nomination for Best New Script), Spin (aka Swimming While Drowning) by Emilio Rodriguez, and Bird by Kristin Hanratty.
+This dynamic event showcases five curated, original, full-length plays by Michigan-based playwrights, each presented as a staged reading followed by optional talkbacks and audience feedback sessions.
+The festival is a cornerstone of Theatre NOVA’s mission to champion new voices and develop fresh works for the stage.
+Plays that were products of Michigan Playwrights Festivals that have received their world premieres at Theatre NOVA include ECLIPSED: The Sun, the Moon, and Gladys Atkinson Sweet by D. L. Patrick, Mazel Tov, John Lennon by David Wells (Wilde Award for Best New Script), Resisting by David Wells (Wilde Award for Best Original Production), Mrs. Fifty Bakes a Pie by Linda Ramsay Detherage, Clutter by Brian Cox (Wilde Award for Best New Script), Irrational by R. MacKenzie Lewis and David Wells (Wilde Award for Best New Script), Katherine by Kim Carney (Wilde Award Nomination for Best New Script), Spin (aka Swimming While Drowning) by Emilio Rodriguez, and Bird by Kristin Hanratty.